nikitavoloboev/alfred-web-searches/readme.md

 I want to make a dedicated workflow that is incredibly easy to extend and edit that would essentially put all web searches on a single hotkey and would allow me to fuzzy search and make any web search I want to make in a second.

+<h1 align="center"> Thanks 🍀</h1>

+You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-191.2,-905.2,2) I shared.
+Thank you. 💛